-Campus Wellness locations (including Health Services and Counselling Services) will be closed for the Good Friday stat holiday (April 19).
-Our offices will reopen on Monday, April 22, 2019 at 8:30 a.m.
+Campus Wellness locations (including Health Services and Counselling Services) will be closed for the Family Day holiday (February 17).
+Our offices will reopen on Tuesday, February 18, 2020 at 8:30 a.m.

 If you experience a medical emergency or mental health crisis during the holiday, please refer to the following emergency services and contacts:

 An individual’s wellbeing and sense of belonging are closely related.
 When we talk about belonging, it is often described as feeling like an important member of a group or community.
 Without this feeling of belonging, individuals can start to feel socially isolated or lonely, which affects overall wellbeing.
 Making a connection with others can be challenging, especially at a large institution.